 Fraser Consulting was founded in early 2016 to meet the needs of the local entrepreneurial ecosystem.
 With over a decade of experience in early-stage funding, working for academia and corporates, Alex leads her team of associates to deliver a variety of business consulting services, workshops, mentoring and fund-raising for businesses in the tech, innovation and start-up space.

-Alexandra Fraser, Director
+Alexandra Fraser, Senior Consultant

 Alex has worn many hats in her career.
 Scientist.
 Entrepreneurship academic.
 Venture Capitalist.
 Silicon Cape Chair and now, business owner.